 7. Downhill (Alpine) Skiing

 Who didn’t fall in love with Jean-Claude Killy during the Grenoble Olympics in 1968?
-(One of our editors had his picture taped to the inside of her high school locker until she graduated two years later.)
 You might think, sure, that was when twisting a knee was nothing.
 But downhill skiing is not just for youngsters and Olympians.
 There are caveats.
 You should be otherwise fit.
 (Get fit to ski, don’t ski to get fit.)
 Your body should be able to sustain a fall (everyone falls).
 Stick to gentle slopes (green or blue).
 Don’t begin skiing without professional instruction—start with a private lesson.
 And get a thumbs up from your doctor before strapping on those skis.

 8. Ice Skating